ierazo/ierazo.github.io/_pages/about.md

 # {: reversed="reversed"} below provides a reverse ordered list with numbers
 ---

 I am Ignacio Erazo, a fourth year Ph.D. candidate at the Georgia Institute of Technology.
 My research interests include the development of efficient optimization algorithms and heuristics for intelligent decision-making, but also large-scale simulation-optimization procedures.
 Ever since joining Georgia Tech I have been working under the supervision of [Prof. Alejandro Toriello](https://sites.gatech.edu/alejandro-toriello/) and [Prof. David Goldsman](https://www.isye.gatech.edu/users/david-goldsman); and I am currently looking for opportunities in industry, starting in December 2023.
-Previous internships include Amazon and Apple.

 <!---
 Some selected publications are: